-Brooklyn 101 tour
+Brooklyn 101 introductory tour

 Brooklyn tour highlights

 Distance from Midtown Manhattan: 20-25 minutes by subway to DUMBO, 25-35 minutes if we start in Park Slope.

 Highlights: History, architecture, waterfront views, parks, arts institutions, civic life